 Problems with cars bought from dealers

-- but keep a record of all your exchanges and make sure any verbal agreements are put in writing
+- Keep a record of all your exchanges and make sure any verbal agreements are put in writing.

 If you buy a new or used car from a dealer and experience problems with it, you have some statutory rights under the Consumer Rights Act 2015.

-It states that you have a right to reject something faulty, and that you are entitled to a full refund within 30 days of purchase in most cases.
-After that, you lose the short-term right to reject the goods.
-You’ll also have fewer rights, such as only being able to ask for a repair or replacement, or a partial refund if this doesn’t work.
+You have a right to reject something faulty and you are entitled to a full refund within 30 days of purchase in most cases.
+After 30 days you lose the short-term right to reject the goods.
+You’ll also have fewer rights, such as only being able to ask for a repair or replacement, or a partial refund.